 24 Years Ago: Naomi Judd Announces Retirement

-It was on this day that Naomi made the surprise announcement that she was retiring from the award-winning duo she had formed with her daughter Wynonna, and from music entirely, because of her diagnosis of Hepatitis C — a potentially fatal disease that affects the liver.
+It was on this day that Judd made the surprise announcement that she was retiring from the award-winning duo she had formed with her daughter Wynonna Judd, and from music entirely, because of her diagnosis of Hepatitis C — a potentially fatal disease that affects the liver.
 The pair were in the middle of their successful Love Can Build a Bridge Tour when the then-44-year-old was given the devastating news.

 “I have always told Wy and our fans the only thing that could stop me from this career that I so desperately love is my health.
-Unfortunately, that has happened,” she said (quote via the Los Angeles Times).
+Unfortunately, that has happened,” Judd said (quote via the Los Angeles Times).

-It was announced that her daughter would continue making music as a solo artist, while Naomi was expected to step out of the limelight and focus solely on her health.

-To everyone’s surprise, including maybe Naomi’s most of all, her retirement became more of a resurgence.
+It was also announced that Wynonna would continue making music as a solo artist, while Naomi was expected to step out of the limelight and focus solely on her health.
+But to everyone’s surprise, including maybe Naomi’s most of all, her retirement became more of a resurgence.

 After the Judds wrapped their farewell tour in 1991, the elder Judd became an active spokesperson for the American Liver Foundation, and also created the Naomi Judd Education and Research Fund.
 She devoted much of her time and resources to education and support for those dealing with the deadly disorder.